djhshih/ffpe-filter-legacy/README.md

 # ffpe-filter-legacy

-Legacy filter for removing FFPE artifact (C>T in the context of the XCG context) created by Chip Stewart and Lee Lichtenstein.
+Legacy filter for removing FFPE artifact (C>T in the XCG context) created by Chip Stewart and Lee Lichtenstein.

 Created for the purpose of a benchmark baseline.